Foxandxss/angular-tips/source/_posts/2015-09-20-migrating-directives-to-angular-2.markdown

 ## "Transclusion" in Angular 2

-First thing first, go to all your dictionaries and delete the "Transclusion" entry that you added long time ago.
-There is no more transclusion in Angular 2.
-As you might now, Angular 2 directives are `web components` and with web components we have a concept called `Shadow DOM`.
-I won't go into details (you can learn more about that [here](http://www.html5rocks.com/en/tutorials/webcomponents/shadowdom/)), but basically it allows us to create reusable components which encapsulates some content and behavior (Like our directives, right? :)).
-Thanks to the `Shadow DOM` we can "project" (transclude) the content we need from our `Component` element into its template with `<content>`.
+First thing first, go to all your dictionaries and delete the "Transclusion" entry that you added long time ago as there is no more transclusion in Angular 2.
+Web Components have a feature called `Shadow DOM` (you can learn more about that [here](http://www.html5rocks.com/en/tutorials/webcomponents/shadowdom/)).
+One of the thing we can do with the it is be able to "project" (transclude) the content we need from our `Component` element into its template with `<content>`.
 That means that when in the past we had to use `ng-transclude`, we use `<content>` now:

 ```html
 <div class="panel-group">